The House I Live In

 Plot

-Sinatra, apparently playing himself, takes a break from a recording session and steps outside to smoke a cigarette.
-He sees more than ten boys chasing a dark-haired boy and intervenes, first with dialogue, then with a short speech.
+Sinatra, playing himself, takes a break from a recording session and steps outside to smoke a cigarette.
+While outside, Sinatra sees more than ten boys chasing a dark-haired boy and intervenes, first with dialogue, then with a short speech.
 His main points are that we are "all" Americans and that one American's blood is as good as another's.

 Cast